JeremyManiago/ME_Fall_2023/ME 462/Lecture HW/Homework 3.md

+Jeremy Maniago
+ME 46200 : Manufacturing
-## Investigate High Frequency Welding and how non-ferrous metals are welded.
+## Homework 3: Investigate High Frequency Welding and how non-ferrous metals are welded.

 High-frequency welding (HFW) is a metal welding technique which utilizes high-frequency electricity.
 Although it is usually applied to carbon steel, it can also be used on non-ferrous metals like copper and aluminum.